MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Data-sources.md

 ## Office 365 data

-As an analyst, you can use this page to confirm that your Office 365 data is up-to-date.
+As an admin or an analyst, you can use this page to confirm that your Office 365 data is up-to-date.
 This page includes the following types of data.

 * **Measured employees**: The employees to whom your Workplace Analytics administrator assigned licenses during setup.
 After license assignment, Workplace Analytics extracts Office 365 data about meetings, email, unscheduled calls, and instant messages for these people.
 When the data extraction process is successful for these employees, they are included in your measured population.
 If extraction errors occur and Workplace Analytics didn't get data for a person, that person is licensed but not counted as a measured employee in Workplace Analytics.
 If you are an analyst or limited analyst, this is the population that you can analyze within Workplace Analytics.
 The number of measured employees can help determine whether you have good data coverage for analysis.